I thought this a lot during my very first week of classes at UBC: “Everyone seems so much smarter than me."

 Discover your untapped knowledge

-We all can feel inadequate at times, but the liberating difference is how you decide to act on it.
-And that’s what your classroom is conveniently for.
+All of us can feel inadequate at times, but the liberating difference is how you decide to act on this feeling—especially when it comes to participating in class.

 I am notoriously participation-shy because I don’t want to be that person with nothing unique or insightful to say.
-But more often than not, the questions I think are obvious lead to the most learning (and odds are, someone else is wondering the same thing as you).
-In asking what I thought were dumb questions, I realized that I knew enough to be able to ask those questions in the first place.
+But more often than not, the questions I think are obvious lead to the most learning (and odds are, someone else is wondering the same thing as I am).
+In asking what I thought were "dumb" questions, I realized that I knew enough to be able to ask those questions in the first place.

 By owning up to everything I didn’t know, I shifted my concentration from the appearance of learning to actually learning.